 - My personal song to asiniig, the spirit of the rocks

 Boozhoo, aaniin, Today's blog story is the first in a brand new series, titled "Stories and Teachings from the Earth."
-I dedicate the story, an akinomaage, or teaching from the earth, to my artist friend, sun dancer and hearth tender Jolene Eustace, who has a direct blood tie with the ancient heart lands of the Zuni, Cochiti, and Aztec Peoples.
-As her daily life and her artistry are all about "going back to earth" she tirelessly travels around Turtle Island where she attends ceremonies that draw from the ancestral prophecies.
+The story, an akinomaage, or teaching from the earth, is dedicated to all those friends of mine who are sun dancers and hearth tenders and whose daily lives and artistry are all about "going back to earth" – and who tirelessly travel around Turtle Island to attend ceremonies that draw from the ancestral prophecies.

 Let me first tell you about two dreams, or rather, visions, of four mysterious Medicine People with tattood faces, wrapped in blankets of fog, sitting silently in the dim dawn light of a perfectly soundless Universe.¹ In the first vision the eyes of these blanket people are closed at first, but in the second vision they open gradually, looking around them intelligently.
-Curious and alert, they seem to perceive and admire the sight of brightly colored flowers and the sound of playing children that surround them (see below image).
+Curious and alert, they seem to perceive and admire the sight of brightly colored flowers and the sound of playing children that surround them (see below image, painted by Simone McLeod).